 US 190 reopens after major crash in Pointe Coupee Parish

-POINTE COUPEE PARISH - Officials say a serious crash is blocking both directions of Highway 190 in Torbert Monday.
+POINTE COUPEE PARISH - All lanes are open after a serious crash on US 190 in Torbert Monday.

 The crash was reported before 5:30 p.m. on US 190 near LA 978 in Torbert.
 The Pointe Coupee Sheriff's Office could offer few details, but confirmed multiple injuries.

-Note: Correction: All lanes are now open in both directions on US 190 near LA 978 (Torbert).
-Traffic congestion is minimal.— Baton Rouge Traffic (@BR_Traffic) June 25, 2019